1st Year

 • Structure of scenic language

-• Aeschylus: figure of the hero
+• Aeschylus: the figure of the hero

-• Sophocles: poet of the great characters
+• Sophocles: the poet of great characters

-• Euripides: the irrational, passions and feelings.
+• Euripides: the irrational, passions, feelings

-ELEMENTS OF DIRECTING / SCRIPTWRITING / DRAMATURGY
+ELEMENTS OF DIRECTING / SCREENWRITING / DRAMATURGY

-Writing closely follows the study of performance.
-In the first year, students practise writing and staging poems, monologues and narratives, both original and authored.
-Students are thus engaged in short staging exercises that confront them with the directing aspects of the performance: from the selection to the cutting of the text, from the narrative style to the identification of the most suitable scenic languages to represent it, from the choice of a soundtrack to the stage design.
-The students' personal elaborations are guided through the techniques of creative writing and the application of the most functional models to narrative needs: introduction of archetypal elements in the characters and assignment of their function, division of the narration into stages (patterns), identification of narrative lines, identification of the objective of each scene, function groupings and scene cuts, transpositions, axis shifts, spin-offs.
+Thus, they engage in short stagings that confront the students with the directorial aspects of performance: from text selection to cuts, from narrative style to identifying the most suitable scenic languages for representation, from choosing a soundtrack to scenic design.
+The students' personal elaborations are guided through creative writing techniques and the application of models most functional to narrative needs: introduction of archetypal elements in characters and assigning their function, division of the narrative into stages (patterns), identification of narrative lines, setting the goal of each scene, merging of functions and cutting of scenes, transpositions, shifts of focus, spin-offs.

-- Ordinary world
+- Ordinary World

-- Call to adventure
+- Call to Adventure

-- Refusal of the call
+- Refusal of the Call

-- Meeting the mentor
+- Meeting with the Mentor

-- Crossing the first threshold
+- Crossing the First Threshold

 - Reward